Doctoror/CallMonitor/README.md

 # Additional notes:

-You may find some missing rare edge case handling or topics that might pose questions, these are marked in source files by comments starting with "Note for reviewers".
+Permissions are defined in *`data`* module, as it is the one that uses them, even though is not the one requesting them, because requesting permissions are done in *`Activty`* or *Compose* content where *`accompanist-permissions`* can be used.

 Due to a huge and time consuming scope of the project, not everything is unit tested, and there are no integration user story tests.

+Maintaining a good git history is also very time consuming, especially in cases where you had to amend/revert the changes or when you build a feature step by step.
+So my history was rather chaotic and far from ideal so I did not include my repository in the archive.

+You may find some rare edge case missing or topics that might pose questions, these are marked in source files by comments starting with "Note for reviewers".
+Those usually wouldn't be added in production code.
+Comments or docs that are not starting with "Note for reviewers" are those that would be in production code.